Contents

-Define Impedance, donated Z, in electrical devices, refers to the amount of opposition faced by direct or alternating current if it passes through a conductor component, system, or circuit.
-When the current and voltage are constant, the Define impedance is null, and thus the value is never null in the event of alternating current.
+Impedance, donated Z, in electrical devices refers to the amount of opposition faced by direct or alternating current if it passes through a conductor component, system, or circuit.
+When the current and voltage are constant, the impedance is null, and thus, the value is never null in the event of alternating current.
+It is the sum of the reactance and resistance of an electrical circuit and is measured in Ohms.

-For example, in our satellite/TV cable, the antenna acts as the source, the TV set the load, and the coaxial cable acting as the conductor.
+For example, in our satellite/TV cable, the antenna acts as the source, the TV sets the load, and the coaxial cable acts as the conductor.
 The cable consists of insulators, conductors, and their dimensions, along with their electrical characteristics measured to control the cable’s electrical impedance.

 To ensure you achieve impedance control, your manufacturer will probably work with the stated parameters coming from the field solver first.
 After that, tests on PCB impedance may have to be carried out, and if necessary, some changes could be undertaken to produce or come up with a PCB that will function as desired.

-The dimensions, insulator, conductors, and electrical characteristics are carefully controlled to determine the shape and interaction of their electrical fields.
+The dimensions, insulators, conductors, and electrical characteristics are carefully controlled to determine the shape and interaction of their electrical fields.
 This will go a long way in deciding the cable’s electrical impedance.

 Based on the above, nothing will work as desired if a mismatch happens or is suspected.
 Therefore, controlling impedance on PCBs then seems like a good idea to undertake.
 But again, how does one achieve this without too much difficulty?